LeasonRyk/rhcsa9/lab_setup/repo/dvd_based_repo_creation.md

 # DVD-Based Repo Creation
-The following steps will take you through creating a repo on a RHEL 9.0 server using the files off the DVD as a source.
+The following steps will take you through creating a repo on a Rocky 9.0 server using the files off the DVD as a source.

 ## 1. Create mount point
 `mkdir /mnt/cdrom`